 Halfway between Paris and Provence and in close proximity to Switzerland, Italy and the commanding Alps, Lyon sits at the perfect crossroads.
 But with one of the highest concentrations of restaurants per mile in Europe, Lyon lives up to its name of culinary capital of France.

 ‘At the end of every street, there’s a mountain,’ the writer Stendhal famously said about his hometown of Grenoble, France.
 Set amidst three glorious massifs and spliced by two glacial rivers, nature’s divinity is still on the city’s doorstep, but first-timers should start with its wonderful museums and distinct local cuisine.

 Bucharest is an increasingly popular travel destination in Eastern Europe, with a definite hipster vibe for its bohemian outdoor drinking gardens.
 The city may be better known for its hearty Balkan fare and vigorous gut-reviving ţuica (Romanian plum brandy), but the traditional tastes have changed.
-Now, one can find everything from speciality coffee and craft beer to raw vegan food and Scandinavian delights, all while tapping into burger frenzy and interpreted Romanian cuisine.

 Norway’s landscapes are majestic.
 Tall mountains tipping the sky flank deep coastal fjords on a scale so vast the sheer force of nature is astounding.
 But along some of the country's roads, its natural wonders are enhanced by pioneering architecture and design.